Yuri Pimenov (painter)

-Yuri Pimenov (Юрий Иванович Пименов; November 13, 1903 – September 6, 1977) was a Soviet Russian artist painter, graphic artist, set designer, poster artist, teacher.
+Yuri Ivanovich Pimenov (Юрий Иванович Пименов; November 13, 1903 – September 6, 1977) was a Soviet Russian artist painter, graphic artist, set designer, poster artist, teacher.
 An academician of the Academy of Arts of the Soviet Union (1962; Corresponding Member 1954), he held the title People's Artist of the USSR (1970) and was a laureate of two Stalin Prizes of the second degree (1947, 1950) and the Lenin Prize (1967).

 Biography

 He was born on November 13 (26), 1903 in Moscow to the family of an assistant attorney Ivan Vasilyevich Pimenov and Klavdiya Mikhailovna Pimenova, who came from the Moscow merchant family of Babanin.

 From the age of 7 he studied at the 10th Moscow Gymnasium.
 In 1915, on the recommendation of the gymnasium drawing teacher Alferov, he was enrolled in the Zamoskvoretskaya School of Drawing and Painting.
 In 1920-1925 he studied at the VKHUTEMAS in the painting and printing departments under Vladimir Favorsky and Sergey Malyutin:

 I studied with Malyutin, Shemyakin, Falileev and am very grateful to them.
 But I studied most of my time at VKHUTEMAS with Favorsky and - perhaps without right - I want to consider myself his student…

 From 1923 he worked for magazines: he made illustrations for the magazines Krasnaya Niva, Prozhektor; then - Samolet, 30 Dney, Soviet Screen and others.
 However, easel painting was in first place for him at that time; after completing his studies in 1925, he became one of the founders of the Easel Painters’ Society (OST).
 In January 1931, part of OST formed the Izobrigada artists’ society, of which Pimenov was a founding member.
 He was also a member of the Association of Artists of Revolutionary Russia.
 In 1928 he visited Italy and Germany.

 In his early period he was greatly influenced by German expressionism, which largely explains the heart-rending dramatic intensity of his best paintings of those years: "War Invalids" (1926, Russian Museum), "Give Us Heavy Industry!"
 (1927); "Soldiers Go Over to the Side of the Revolution" (1932; both in the Tretyakov Gallery).

 In 1932, the "Resolution on the Restructuring of Literary and Artistic Organizations" was issued, which immediately terminated the activities of all associations, including the "Izobrigada"; hard times came for Pimenov, which he recalled: